Eating & Body Image

 - Research shows that rates of eating disorders and body dissatisfaction among older populations are on the rise.

-- LGBTQ individuals may experience unique contributing factors in the development of an eating disorder.
+- LGBTQI+ individuals may experience unique contributing factors in the development of an eating disorder.

 - Each person’s body is different and health exists at every size.

 There are many myths about eating disorders.
-Click the videos for a more in depth look.
+Click the video links below for a more in depth look.

 - Myth #1: You can look at someone and know if they have an eating disorder.